 Kaiahuwhenua Miraka Kau

-Experienced dairy farm managers and dairy farm owners usually earn between
+Dairy farm managers and operations managers usually earn

 Pay for dairy farmers and dairy farm managers varies depending on experience and responsibilities, and the profitability of the farm.

-The amount they earn depends on how much milk their cows produce, and milk company payouts, which vary depending on global market conditions.
+The amount sharemilkers and contract milkers earn depends on how much milk their cows produce and milk company payouts, which vary depending on global market conditions.

 (This information is a guide only.
 Find out more about the sources of our pay information)

 Dairy farmers may do some or all of the following:

 - plan and manage the feeding of cows

 - carry out general maintenance such as fencing, spraying weeds and pest control

 - employ and train people to work on the farm